krbnite/krbnite.github.io/_posts/2017-03-20-Linear-Regression-in-Tensorflow.md

 In this particular example, normalization is not essential becase we have only one input feature.
 However, it is necessary in almost any other case!
 So might as well get into the habit!

 In a regular statistical setting, normalization might literally mean to put the data into a normal, Gaussian form, e.g., for a log-normal distribution, this is done by taking the logarithm of the data.
 To compare data sets, one might then standardize the data by z-scoring the normalized data.

 In the linear algebra setting, normalization refers to discarding a vector's magnitude and maintaining only its directionality -- that is, to keep only the information that situates the vector on the n-sphere.
 Or, to get my head out of my ass, it means to divide a vector by its length to get a unit vector.

-Anyway, the point is, in reference to neural networks, "normalization" in general is more akin to the linear algebraic definition.
+Anyway, the point is,
+in reference to neural networks, "normalization" in general is more akin to the linear algebraic definition.
 That is, unitizing one's variables is essential for NN algorithms to perform properly and quickly.
-Z-scoring one's data is one way to do this...
+Z-scoring an input feature is one way to do this...
 Note, however, that z-scoring no longer refers to standardizing a normal distribution, but only to the transformation (Y-mean(Y))/stdDev(Y).
 There are actually many types of variable normalization that are used in the wild, which are better suited for this or that.
 For now, z-scoring is good